macagua/example.django.rest_framework.tutorial/README.md

 ### Testing the API

-You have 2 API Rest for testing, now access to the APIs, both from the command-line, using tools like **curl**, please execute the following command:
+You have many APIs Rest for testing, now access to the APIs, both from the command-line, using tools like **curl**, please execute the following command:

 #### Users endpoint